aaronmams/jekyll-now/_posts/2016-11-02-Model-free quantification of time-series predictability.md

 ## The Metrics

 One of the big things I got out of this paper was the metric of Permutation Entropy for measuring the 'complexity' of a time-series.
 Permutation Entropy is not a new concept/measurement but it was new to me..although saying I was unfamiliar with an arbitrary entropy measure isn't saying much of an consequence.
 For whatever reason, I don't use entropy measures very often in my work.

+The overriding idea in this paper is that redundancy in a time-series means that the time-series has some repeating patterns and some structure that - provided one has the right model to capture the underlying dynamics - can be exploited in order to make good predictions about unobserved values in the series.
+Time-series with little redundancy are 'complex' as they have very little structure that can be leveraged.
+Permutation entropy, or more precisely, weighted permutation entropy is a proxy for redundancy...and therefore a measure of how much structure exists in a time-series and can be exploited in order to forecast.

 ## A Quick Expiriment